FOREX-Dollar stumbles as markets rethink interest rate path

 "Rate hikes are being taken out of the euro and sterling markets too," he noted.

-The yen JPY=EBS, sensitive to changes in U.S. yields, was up 0.1% around 134.9 per dollar and set to snap a three-week losing streak during which it tumbled to successive 24-year lows beyond 136.
+The yen JPY=EBS, sensitive to changes in U.S. yields, was flat % around 135 per dollar but looking to snap a three-week losing streak during which it tumbled to successive 24-year lows beyond 136.

 "If U.S. Treasury yields have peaked, so has dollar/yen.
 If you combine better Japanese GDP growth and a peak in U.S. yields it's a benign environment for yen strength," said Mizuho senior economist Colin Asher, who expects yen around 130 by year-end.

-The euro EUR=EBS ticked up 0.2%, following Thursday's 0.4% tumble triggered by weaker-than-expected PMI figures for June and Germany triggering the "alarm stage" of its emergency gas plan .
+The euro EUR=EBS likewise was flat, ceding a small earlier rise.
+It fell 0.4% on Thursday, following weaker-than-expected PMI figures for June and Germany's decision to trigger the "alarm stage" of its emergency gas plan.

-The greenback's slide boosted even commodity-focused currencies such as Australian dollar and Norwegian crown.
-The Aussie AUD=D3 ticked up 0.14% to $0.6904, though it remained on track for a third straight weekly decline.
+The greenback's slide boosted even commodity-focused currencies such as the Australian dollar and Norwegian crown.
+The Aussie AUD=D3 ticked up 0.12% to $0.6903, though it remained on track for a third straight weekly decline.

 World FX rateshttps://tmsnrt.rs/2RBWI5E